 The turnpike trusts were established so that the roads could be better repaired, but most of the trustees probably had very little knowledge about how to go about this – and there was very little technology or experience to draw on.
 Most trusts repaired their roads by filling in ruts and covering the road surface with stone, gravel or other materials.
 Although many records from the Portsmouth and Sheet Turnpike Trust survive, they give few details about repairs.
 The accounts suggest that large quantities of gravel, stone and chalk were used on the road, that contracts were made with local farmers and that women as well as men were hired to gather loads of stones.
 Most road labourers were probably local people who were employed in agriculture when not working on the roads.
 Local records show that in the 1720s they were paid 1s 3d (about 8p) per day to work on the road.

-In ‘Nicholas Nickelby’, Charles Dickens describes the walk up the hill over Butser where “there shot up, almost perpendicularly into the sky, a height so steep as to be hardly accessible to any but the sheep and goats that fed upon its sides…”.
+In ‘Nicholas Nickleby’, Charles Dickens describes the walk up the hill over Butser where “there shot up, almost perpendicularly into the sky, a height so steep as to be hardly accessible to any but the sheep and goats that fed upon its sides…”.
 Once Nicholas and Smike were over the hill “twilight had already closed in, when they turned off the path to the door of a roadside inn, yet twelve miles short of Portsmouth”.
-This roadside inn was the Coach & Horses or Bottom Inn which stood near the QE Country Park Information Centre until it was demolished to make way for a new road alignment in about 1975.
+This roadside inn was the Coach & Horses or Bottom Inn which still stands near the Queen Elizabeth Country Park Information Centre.
+A more recent Inn, also the Coach & Horses, which had been built nearby, was demolished to make way for a new road alignment in about 1975.
 Although writing in 1838, Dickens’ description appears to fit an earlier course of the road which clung to the side of the valley where the Butser Hill limeworks has subsequently eaten into the hillside.

 The Turnpike Trust appears to have made some significant improvements to the road over Butser Hill.
 In 1826 an article appeared in the Portsmouth paper of the day giving a useful review of improvements to some of the local roads: “The roads in the vicinity of Petersfield have lately been most considerably improved and new communications are intended to be opened from which this place must speedily feel great benefit… The Portsmouth to London road has long been miserably bad at Butser Hill where the direction has been unnecessarily circuitous and being on the side of a hill the whole of the moisture soaks across the road.
 Ground has recently been purchased by the trustees to make this road straight by which the distance will be shortened by three furlongs.
 The new road will be 60ft lower than the present one”.
 Charles Harper, 19th century author of ‘The Portsmouth Road’, described the cutting as the largest and most spectacular road cutting in England.